About Toyota Kata

 The Need for Toyota Kata

-So how do we make improvement a top tier priority?
+How do we make improvement a top tier priority?
 Where do we start, on which improvements do we focus our attention, which get the finite resources?
-As suppliers of products and services, we need to develop improvement habits that both live and thrive in dynamic environments.
+As providers of products, healthcare and services, we need to develop improvement habits that both live and thrive in dynamic environments.
 Toyota Kata is the answer.

 The Roots of Toyota Kata